Introduction

 Definition using SMILES

 A molecular structure needs to be provided along with its NMR parameters in order to get a complete molecular data input.
-The YAML input accepts 2D structural representations, i.e., SMILES strings or Molfiles.
+The YAML input accepts one 2D structural representation, i.e., a SMILES string or a Molfile.

 The simplest way to define a structure in the input file is through its SMILES representation.
 This is done using the key smiles